 Great Image Quality, Great Build Quality, Fast AF, Image Stabilization, Relatively Compact & Moderately Light, Great Focal Length Range

 The 70-300L IS has become my most-used landscape and travel telephoto lens.
 This lens does not have an especially wide (or fixed) max aperture and it extends a noticeable amount by 300mm, but it has a longer focal length range than the 70-200L lenses.
 And very nice image quality.
 Excellent build quality including weather sealing is also a feature of this lens.
 Exactly what you would expect in a red-ringed (L-series) Canon lens.

-Very Good Image Quality, Great Build Quality, Fast AF, Image Stabilization, Excellent Focal Length Range
+Excellent Image Quality, Pro-Grade Build Quality, Fast and Accurate AF, Very Effective Image Stabilization, Excellent Focal Length Range

 Excellent Value, Very Good Image Quality, Pro-Grade Build Quality, Fast AF

 While the Canon EF 70-300mm f/4-5.6 IS USM Lens (the non-L version) is a more popular lens, the 70-200L (any of the 4 current models) is a much better lens from image quality, AF performance and build quality perspectives.
 The 70-300 IS has image stabilization, a longer focal length and a lower price to its advantage, but I highly recommend photographers of all levels take this step into the CanonL lineup.
 The 70-200L f/4 non-IS is a great value and a very strong performer.
 I don't remember anyone ever telling me that they regretted this decision - but I have heard from many happy 70-200L owners.